WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 - Connect students to a teacher's class via class codes
 - Display to teachers only the data a student has explicitly chosen to share
 - Send password reset emails when requested by the user
+- Keep you securely logged in and remember your cookie preference (see Cookie Policy)
+- Measure basic, anonymized site usage, only if you consent to analytics cookies

 We do not use personal information for advertising, profiling, marketing, or any commercial purpose.
 WellSpace does not use personal information to create individual profiles for advertising, analytics, or any purpose beyond operating the platform.

 ---

 ## 3. Student Data is Private by Default